ropensci-archive/roweb2/content/technotes/2020-07-07-github-pat-credentials.md

 GitHub allows you to generate [Personal Access Tokens](https://github.com/settings/tokens), which you can use instead of your password when authenticating over HTTPS, both for git remotes and the GitHub API.
 Major advantages are:

- - If you have enabled 2FA, you need a PAT to authenticate programmatically.
+ - If you have enabled 2FA, you must use a PAT to authenticate programmatically.
+You have no choice.
  - A PAT can easily be revoked or updated.
 You can even automate this via the Github API.
  - You can generate many PATs with specific permissions, giving you fine grained security control.